 Your Cart

-Achieving A Natural Wood Finish, Whilst Protecting Timber From The Elements
+A Natural Finish For Protecting Wood From Stains And The Elements

 A natural wood finish is often desirable, when you require surface texture on the wood to maintain grip for decks for instance, or a natural wood finish look to garden furniture.
 Rotting of the wood will occur rapidly in unprotected timber however, so a finish is required that protects without showing.